 Special Educational Needs Coordinator (SENCo) and Assistant SENCo

-- The day to day management of all aspects of the SEND
+- The day to day management of all aspects of the SEND and the department

 - Ensuring that all members of staff working with your child are aware of their individual needs and that they understand what specific adjustments are required.